saleh-saspx/yahoo-finance-fastapi/README.md

-Here’s an updated `README.md` file incorporating your project title and repository link:
 # Yahoo Finance FastAPI

 This project provides a FastAPI-based API for fetching and caching financial data using the Yahoo Finance API.
 It leverages Redis for caching to improve data retrieval speed and reduce repeated calls to external APIs.